khemssharma/Interview-Questions/README.md

 In this you will study basic Web Designs and web programming

 ### Lvl 2
-In this you will study advanced DSA and Software Architecture
+In this you will study advanced DSA and Software Architecture.